 The Agency for Toxic Substances and Disease Registry (ATSDR) evaluated the Zonolite/W.R.
-Grace & Company vermiculite site in New Orleans, Louisiana, because approximately 148,000 tons of asbestos-contaminated vermiculite were shipped to a facility on the site for processing by exfoliation.
-Commercial exfoliation of vermiculite is a process of heating it in a furnace to expand, or "pop" it into lightweight nuggets.
+Grace & Company New Castle site (New Castle facility) because more than 172,000 tons of asbestos-contaminated vermiculite were processed there by exfoliation.
+Commercial exfoliation of vermiculite is a process of heating uniformly graded pieces of vermiculite in a furnace to expand, or "pop" it into lightweight nuggets.

-The New Orleans facility operated during 1965-1989.
-Other businesses have leased the facility since W.R.
-Grace vacated the premises.
-The site consists of a 16,000 square foot building situated on approximately 2 acres of land.
-Land use around the site is a mixture of residential, commercial, and industrial.
-A residential area a few hundred yards east and northeast of the site was present before the facility began processing vermiculite.
-Based on U.S. census data, a total of 5,047 people lived within 1 mile of the site in 1990.
+The New Castle facility operated during 1969-1992.
+The site, which has not been used since 1992, consists of a 20,000 square-foot building on approximately 2.5 acres of land.
+In 2004, much of the area outside the building footprint was excavated to remove asbestos-contaminated waste rock used as fill material during facility operations.
+Land use around the site is a mixture of residential and light commercial.
+A residential area a few hundred feet to the north of the site was present before the facility began processing vermiculite.
+Based on U.S. census data, a total of 2,196 people lived within 1 mile of the site in 1990.

-While the facility was operating, processing and handling of asbestos-contaminated vermiculite and waste rock at the New Orleans facility resulted in asbestos exposures to former workers and their household contacts.
-Sufficient site- and process-specific information is available to consider these exposures a public health hazard.
-On the basis of the information available, ATSDR estimates that 70 to 90 former workers were exposed during the time the plant operated.
+Processing and handling of asbestos-contaminated vermiculite and waste rock at the New Castle facility resulted in asbestos exposure to former workers and their household contacts while the facility was operating.
+Sufficient site-specific and process-specific information is available to consider these exposures a public health hazard.
+On the basis of available information, ATSDR estimates that from 60 to 120 former workers were exposed during the time the plant operated.